isomerpages/gb-assist/_gov-assist/5-gebiz-alerts.md

 GeBIZ Alerts is a daily email service that proactively alerts subscribers of business opportunities posted on GeBIZ, the Singapore government’s procurement website, via their preferred mailbox and in accordance to their selected notification settings.

-#### Why did GeBIZ Alerts come about?
+#### How did GeBIZ Alerts come about?

 The GeBIZ Alerts was introduced for greater convenience to businesses.

-In the past, businesses had to search through the GeBIZ portal regularly in order to obtain information on tender notices posted by the government; which could be time-consuming, labour intensive and costly.
+In the past, businesses had to search through the GeBIZ portal regularly in order to obtain information on tender notices posted by the Government; which could be time-consuming, labour intensive and costly.
 There were also no alert services to actively notify businesses of the opportunities posted on GeBIZ.

 #### How does GeBIZ Alerts benefit businesses?